·

 Arugam Bay

-Arugam Bay is on the eastern side of Sri Lanka and it’s where digital nomads head once the wet season picks up in the south (May/June – November), before this time it’s pretty much a ghost town.
+Arugam Bay is on the eastern side of Sri Lanka, and it’s where digital nomads head once the wet season picks up in the south (May/June – November).
+Before this time, it’s pretty much a ghost town.

-Much like Hiriketiya, I have a bit of a soft spot for Arugam Bay and it’s one of my favourite beach towns in Sri Lanka.
+Much like Hiriketiya, I have a bit of a soft spot for Arugam Bay, and it’s one of my favourite beach towns in Sri Lanka.

-I’d say if you are a digital nomad who freelances or works for themselves and can be more flexible with their schedule then working from Arugam Bay will be a lot easier for you.
+I’d say if you are a digital nomad who freelances or works for themselves and can be more flexible with their schedule, then working from Arugam Bay will be a lot easier for you.

-Check out my comprehensive guides on the best things to do in Arugam Bay the best foodie spots and top places to stay.
+Check out my comprehensive guides on the best things to do in Arugam Bay, the best foodie spots and top places to stay.

 Other places to work remotely from as a Digital Nomad in Sri Lanka

-Outside of the South Coast and Arugam Bay, there aren’t many places in Sri Lanka that are well set up for digital nomads other than the capital Colombo.
+Outside of the South Coast and Arugam Bay, there aren’t many places in Sri Lanka that are well set up for digital nomads other than the capital, Colombo.

-I do however have a strong feeling that places such as Ella will be following in the footsteps of the south coast very soon, so I would keep your finger on the pulse for developments there.
+I do, however, have a strong feeling that places such as Ella will be following in the footsteps of the south coast very soon, so I would keep your finger on the pulse for developments there.

 Internet and Wi-Fi for Digital Nomads in Sri Lanka

-The stability of the Wi-Fi and internet in Sri Lanka is a little hit-and-miss.
 I found the Wi-Fi and internet in the south of the country to be a lot more reliable than in the east of the country.

-I also experienced multiple power cuts when I was in the east (in Arugam Bay), whereas when I was in the south I don’t recall experiencing as many during my time there.
-You can check for power outage issues using this website.
+I also experienced multiple power cuts while in the east (in Arugam Bay), whereas when I was in the south, I don’t recall experiencing as many during my time there.

 Safety as a Digital Nomad in Sri Lanka

 When travelling and working in Sri Lanka, I would exercise a normal amount of caution, as you would in any other country.
-EG not walking down an empty road at night as a female, respecting the local customs and not flashing your expensive belongings in certain areas.
+EG not walking down an empty road at night as a female, respecting the local customs, and not flashing your expensive belongings in certain areas.

-Please be mindful and respectful of the issues that locals are facing when you are bartering over prices etc – if you can afford to be a digital nomad in Sri Lanka, I’m sure you can afford that extra $1.
+Please be mindful and respectful of the issues that locals are facing when you are bartering over prices, etc. If you can afford to be a digital nomad in Sri Lanka, I’m sure you can afford that extra $1.

 Making Friends as a Digital Nomad in Sri Lanka

 It’s super easy to meet people in Sri Lanka.
-Whether you like to party or are into the wellness scene there are always classes and events going on where you will be able to meet people.
+Whether you like to party or are into the wellness scene, there are always classes and events going on where you will be able to meet people.

-Also if you join a coworking space, you’ll find that a lot of them hold community and networking events.
-If you want an easy way to meet up with other digital nomads whilst you’re out there then I recommend joining this WhatsApp group.
+Also, if you join a coworking space, you’ll find that a lot of them hold community and networking events.
+If you want an easy way to meet up with other digital nomads whilst you’re out there, then I recommend joining this WhatsApp group.

 I also recommend joining these Facebook groups as another way to meet other digital nomads in Sri Lanka: